SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 We highly recommend to set that limit to avoid sudden increase of request sizes in case more data is being received temporarily.
 The value we recommend to set is `2 * send_batch_size`.

-Overall, we recommend the following default configuration for this processor:
+Overall, we recommend the following default configuration for this processor.

 ```yaml
 batch: